vmware-tanzu/secrets-manager/docs/_pages/0280-roadmap.md

 **Jan 02, 2025 - Jan 29, 2025**

-We'll focus on creating Kubernetes Operators around **VSecM** to better coordinate certain workflows.
+We'll focus on more advanced use cases, such as OIDC authentication and storing the root keys in an external KMS.

 [Here is a list of issues that are candidate for VSecM vReticulum](https://github.com/vmware-tanzu/secrets-manager/issues?q=+label%3Av0.35.0-candidate+).